Connect Field Nation to your ServiceNow instance, authenticate with OAuth 2.0, discover fields, and configure mappings.

 Failure: Review the error and check the troubleshooting section below.

 Once the connection test passes, Field Nation generates your unique Trigger URL.
-It appears in the Trigger Information section of the settings page and follows this format:
+It appears in the Trigger Information section of the settings page.

 Copy this URL.
 You will need it when configuring the REST Message in ServiceNow (covered in the Workflow Setup page).